NCIS (TV series): NCIS: Origins

 On January 5, 2024, it was announced that a spin-off and prequel series based on Leroy Jethro Gibbs's early days as an NCIS agent was in the works.
 Mark Harmon is set to reprise his role as Gibbs in a narrator role.
 The series premiered on October 14, 2024.
 In March 2024, it was announced that Austin Stowell will be cast in the role of Leroy Jethro Gibbs.

 NCIS: Tony & Ziva

 On February 28, 2024, it was announced that Paramount+ had ordered another spin-off of NCIS of 10 episodes focusing on Michael Weatherly and Cote de Pablo's characters Tony DiNozzo and Ziva David.
 On May 7, 2024, the title was confirmed as NCIS: Tony & Ziva.
-It is set to debut in the fall of 2025.
+It debuted on September 4, 2025, and was canceled three months later in December.

+NCIS: New York

+On April 15, 2026, it was announced that a spin-off set in New York City was given a straight-to-series order.
+LL Cool J will reprise his role as Sam Hanna from the LA spin-off, co-starring with Scott Caan.
+The series will debut in late 2026.

 Awards and nominations

 NCIS has received many awards and nominations since it premiered on September 23, 2003, including the ALMA Awards, ASCAP Awards, BMI Film & TV Awards, Emmy Awards, and People's Choice Awards.